 The Coffs Harbour Writers’ Group was established in 1986 for the purpose of creating an environment of support for aspiring writers.
 The group aims to promote writing in the Coffs Harbour area, to provide positive feedback and suggestions to members, improve members’ skills, and provide a portal of information on writing competitions and publishing opportunities.

 The Copper Triangle Writer’s Group is made up of around twenty friendly and diverse writers.
 New members are always welcome to the lively and entertaining meetings.

 The Dudley Writers’ Group is based on Kangaroo Island and meets monthly and runs one workshop per year.
 Also runs a new performance writing series with a professional director.
 Has produced several books and sponsors awards for schools.

 Eastern Suburbs Poetry meets monthly for poetry readings and discussions.
-The group offers regular workshops and annual public performances of poetry.
-The Bondi Junction group meets on the second Sunday of each month, 3-5pm at the Friends Room, Waverley Library, 32 Denison Street, Bondi Junction.
+The group offers regular workshops and has held public performances of poetry.
+The Bondi Junction group meets on the second Sunday of each month, 3-5pm at the Friends Room, First Floor, Waverley Library, 32 Denison Street, Bondi Junction.

 The eKIDnas are a support group for published South Australian children’s writers and illustrators.

 Meets the first and third Thursday of the month, 1pm in the Community Room, Port Lincoln Library.
 Evening meetings held on 2nd Wednesday of each month at 6.30pm at Mana Wellbeing Centre.
 Non-members are always welcome to join us at our meetings.